 Still over using key anchor text?
 This could be one more reason why you may have been penalized.
 If there are a lot of anchor texts going to URLs on your website, Google regards it as spam.
 The excessive number of rich anchor texts is no longer useful for SEO.

 Herewith this doesn’t mean you have to change all your anchors.
 You need to be aware that Google just does not like it when there are too many keyword-rich anchor texts on a website.
-Read more to find out how to use anchors to get the better results.

 If you are extremely active with comments on other websites then call it quits.
 Excessive implementation of links wherever you want will only make it suspicious to Google.
 Don’t forget about smart Google’s algorithms that don’t like it at all.